List of iPad accessories: Smart Keyboard

 The Smart Keyboard is a standalone hardware keyboard designed for the iPad Pro.
 It is similar to a MacBook keyboard build into a Smart Cover, allowing it to serve as both a cover for the display, a stand, and a physical keyboard.
 With keys covered in woven fabric, the Smart Keyboard is resistant to water and other liquids.
-Measuring in at 4mm, the Smart Keyboard does not include wires or standard keyboard components so it does not need to be charged.
+Measuring in at 4 mm thick, the Smart Keyboard does not include wires or standard keyboard components so it does not need to be charged.
 Instead, it is powered by the Smart Connector, a new port that's found on the iPad Pro, and recent iPad and iPad Air models.